taritom/bn-api/CONTRIBUTING.md

 1. Install Rust using [rustup], which allows you to easily switch between Rust versions.
 Big Neon API aims to support Rust stable.

-2. Big Neon is a microservices-oriented architecture.
+2. Big Neon is a MVC Web API style architecture.
 There is a build script in the [big-neon repo](https://github.com/big-neon/bigneon) that helps you set up your local testing environment by pulling the various components as Docker images and setting them up a local network for you.
 See the [README](https://github.com/big-neon/bigneon/blob/master/README.md) for that repo for more details.